Learn

 If you can't get to a branch (or don't want to) but still want help from a real person, you can turn to telephone banking for automated help with certain transactions.
 Our customer service team is also available to help you long after your local branch is closed.

 Of course, we're always happy to assist you in person at our branches, but we also want you to be able to bank wherever and whenever you want.
-Give us a call anytime at 1-888-SYNOVUS (1-888-796-6887).
+Give us a call any time at 1-888-SYNOVUS (1-888-796-6887).

 This content is general in nature and does not constitute legal, tax, accounting, financial or investment advice.
 You are encouraged to consult with competent legal, tax, accounting, financial or investment professionals based on your specific circumstances.
 We do not make any warranties as to accuracy or completeness of this information, do not endorse any third-party companies, products, or services described here, and take no liability for your use of this information.

-5. “ATM Statistics," National Cash Systems, Accessed July 19, 2018.
+5. National Cash Systems, "ATM Statistics," Accessed October 19, 2023.
 Back